TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/InlineCode.rst

 ---------------------------------

-In general, the manual you are working on will already contain an :doc:`Includes.rst.txt </Includes.rst.txt>` file.
+In general, the manual you are working on will already contain an :ref:`Includes.rst.txt <includes-rst-txt>` file.
 In that file, the text roles are defined.